conmaol/maglocunus/AI/misc/GenAI-TradAI.md

 §2.
 There is not ‘one big AI’ – AI is ‘just a set of tools’ built to solve specific problems.

 §3.
-Predictive AI uses <mark>Machine Learning algorithms</mark> (typically <mark>Artificial Neural Networks</mark>) to get more value from massive amounts of data, by *generalising* over past events/behaviour and hence *predicting* future events/behaviour.
+Predictive AI uses <mark>Machine Learning</mark> algorithms (typically <mark>Artificial Neural Networks</mark>) to get more value from massive amounts of data, by *generalising* over past events/behaviour and hence *predicting* future events/behaviour.

+§4.
+There are two different kinds of Machine Learning algorithm used in Predictive AI:
+- <mark>Supervised learning</mark> algorithms are *trained* to *classify* inputs according to a predetermined classification.
+- <mark>Unsupervised learning</mark> algorithms *cluster* inputs and hence create their own classification.

 Some other things to learn about: